React Component Life Cycle

 shouldComponentUpdate()

-The shouldComponentUpdate method allows up to exit react update, which performs re-render again and again, so it won’t affect performance and optimization of application.
+The shouldComponentUpdate method allows up to exit react update, which performs re-render again and again, so it won’t affect the performance and optimization of the application.
 Generally, we use this method to optimize and responsiveness of the application, but it won’t resolve bugs.

 shouldComponentUpdate(nextProps, nextState)

-The return value of this method is by default true, if it turns to false then other method won’t work well.
+The return value of this method is by default true, if it turns to false then the other method won’t work well.

 getSnapshotBeforeUpdate()